ku-sldg/plih/README.md

 2. Don't cheat
 3. Don't tell me what you don't need to know

+#### COVID

+Masks and social distancing are required in the classroom.
+You will be asked to leave if you do not adhere to KU policies.
+If you are concerned about attending class or office hours, contact me and we will make arrangements.
+This is a strange time

 #### Class Participation

 I do not take attendance in class; however participation in class is important to your success, however participation in class is important to its success.
-How much homework and how rigorously it is graded will definitely depend on class participation.
+How much homework and how rigorously it is graded will depend on class participation.
 Please ask questions and participate in class discussions.
 When assigning final grades, borderline cases will be decided based on class participation.

 #### Grading Errors
 If I have made an error in grading an exam or assignment, you have two weeks following the date the item is available to see me about correcting the problem.
 Note that this includes the final!
 After that time, your grade is set and will not be changed.
-I also request that you wait 24 hours after an exam is returned before coming to me with questions.
+I request that you wait 24 hours after an exam is returned before coming to me with questions.

 #### Curving
 I may decide to curve final scores when the quarter is over.
 Whether I curve and how much I curve is at my discretion.
 I will never curve up, but may curve down.
-Specifically, 90% and above will always be an "A", but I may choose to lower the cutoff percentage.
+90% and above will always be an "A", but I may choose to lower the cutoff percentage.
 Whether I curve and how much I curve is at my discretion.
 I will never curve scores on an individual graded assignment, lab or exam.

 #### Email
 I encourage you to use email to contact me.
-I am logged in whenever I am working and check my mail frequently.
+I am logged in when I am working and check my mail frequently.
 Email is my preferred means of communication.

 #### Blog
 The course blog is available on the website and via an RSS feed.
 I will post late-breaking news about projects, homework and class administration on the blog.
-Either subscribe to the RSS feed, or check the website frequently.
+Either subscribe to the RSS feed, or check the website.

 #### Phone
 Feel free to call me in any of my office at any time.
 I would prefer not to be called at home.